Sukhbir Singh Badal: 2017 Punjab elections

-2022 Punjab Assembly election
+2022 Punjab elections

 Badal was the president of Akali Dal during the 2022 Punjab Legislative Assembly election.
 Badal contested from the Jalalabad Assembly constituency and lost the election to Jagdeep Kamboj Goldy of Aam Aadmi Party.
 Badal lost by a margin of 30,374 Votes.
 SAD BSP alliance contested in all 117 seats, and won 3 seats.
 SAD finished on third spot behind AAP and INC.